Special Use Airspace on FAA Sectional Charts

 Definition:

-The Federal Aviation Administration (FAA) defines prohibited areas as airspace areas where aircraft cannot operate without the permission of the using agency.
+Prohibited Areas are airspace where aircraft cannot operate without the permission of the using agency.
 These areas are designated to prevent flight over an area on the surface for national security reasons.
 They usually protect places like military bases, government spots, or other high-security sites.

 Regulations: